Modeling missing transverse energy in V+jets at CERN LHC: Limitations

 Test results with extraneous energy contributions for \zjets~ are qualitatively similar to those for \gammajets.
 In \ljetsmet, the biasing effects discussed above are intertwined with additional effects due to the presence of a neutrino in the final state and the \ttbarjets~ contribution.
 The genuine \met~ from the neutrino makes the requirement on $| \Delta\phi^{\rm lead\; jet-{\it E}_T / } |$ less efficient in suppressing high $E_T$ extraneous contributions.
 The \ttbarjets~ events contribute to further differences in $N_J$ and $J_T$ spectra between \wjets~ and QCD.
 I find that in \ljetsmet~ the prediction tends to overestimate the background in the tests with extraneous energy depositions, and the quality of the prediction improves with $N_J$.

-The explanation for biases with extraneous energy contributions can be generalized and applied to other sources of biases in the predictions of artificial \met.
-Biases in this method can appear when two conditions are satisfied.
-First, an observable $\mathcal{O}^{\rm jets}$ describing the jet system and related to \met~ is severely mis-measured leading to increased artificial \met~ and mismeasured $N_J$ or $J_T$.
-Second, there are significant differences in the differential distribution of $\mathcal{O}^{\rm jets}$ between multi-jet QCD and $V$+jets events on the scale associated with the mis-reconstruction.
-When these two conditions are satisfied, the fraction of events with mis-measured $\mathcal{O}^{\rm jets}$ is different in QCD and $V$+jets for the same reconstructed $N_J$ and $J_T$.
-If the mis-measured fraction of multi-jet QCD events is larger, the prediction overestimates the background.
-Otherwise, the predicted background is underestimated.

 Regimes with severely misreconstructed events where the method may become biased need to be avoided.
 By imposing event quality criteria or improving the jet reconstruction, $e.g.,$ using the tracking systems,~\cite{jets-review} one can reduce the number of such events.
 Moderately mis-reconstructed events are modeled in-situ by the method.
 The \vjets~ sample with $N_J=2$ is the most challenging for this method.
+This makes two jet events a good sample with which to validate the algorithm in data.
 The method performs better at higher $J_T$ and $N_J$, where the sensitivity to new physics is higher.
 There are several reasons for that: a)~there are fewer differences between the hadronic systems in $V$+jets and QCD, b)~the averaging effects over $V$+jets and QCD events are stronger and c)~the jet reconstruction performs better at higher jet \pt.

 SM \ttbarjets~ events, where $t\bar{t} \rightarrow l\nu_lb\bar{b}q\bar{q}$, constitute a dominant background in the \ljetsmet~ signature for $N_J \ge 3$.
 The shapes of $N_J$ and $J_T$ spectra in these events differ from those in QCD events collected for templates and from those in $V$+jets.
 The calorimeter response to $b$-jets in \ttbarjets~ differs from that of light quark and gluon jets~\cite{b-jets}.
 These effects lead to a bias in the prediction of artificial \met~ in \ttbarjets.
 To demonstrate this bias clearly, Figure~\ref{figure-9}~(top) shows the artificial \met~ in \ttbarjets~ for $N_J \ge 4$ (dashed line), where the neutrino four-momentum is assumed to be measured so that it is included in the \met~ calculation, and its prediction using QCD templates~(solid line).
 Note, at large \met, this bias is an order of magnitude smaller compared to the genuine \met~ from the neutrino in the final state having the \pt~ spectrum shown in the dot-dashed line in the same Figure.
 When the neutrino \pt~ spectrum is combined with the artificial \met~ in the full \met~ prediction, the bias becomes insignificant as seen in Figure~\ref{figure-9}~(bottom).